 I used creamy natural peanut butter in this fudge.
 You can substitute any other type of nut butter or seed butter you prefer.
 Just make sure it doesn’t contain any added sugar.

 Cocoa butter and cocoa powder give this fudge its chocolate flavor and decadent consistency.
 If you have trouble finding cocoa butter at your local stores, it’s easy to order online.
+Make sure to use cocoa butter that’s labeled food-grade, not cosmetic or for external use only.

 How to Make Monk Fruit Fudge